-The program reads first the sequence(s), then a string containing constraints on the structure encoded with the symbols:
+The program first reads the sequence(s), then a dot−bracket like string containing constraints on the structure.
+The following symbols are recognized:

-Do not produce a header with the command line parameters used in the outputfile
+Do not produce a header with the command line parameters used in the outputfile. (default=off)

 of opening energies:

-specifies the length of the unstructured region in the output.
+Specify the length of the unstructured region in the output. (default=‘4’)

 The probability of being unpaired is plotted on the right border of the unpaired region.
 You can specify up to 20 different length values: use "−" to specify a range of continuous values (e.g. −u 4−8) or specify a list of comma separated values (e.g. −u 4,8,15).